KeremAyseli/DB1VT1/README.md

 For better working,I just use one class this will be change next update Insert.VeriBul(Id => Id.id == 1,keyword).id.ToString()
 ```
+## About PawQuerry
+PawQuerry is Querry Language for DB1VT1 but is so new to usefull querry.I hope it's gonna querry for json file in future.
 # **Goals**
 I do the instant data selection process using LINQ, and I hope it will be like this in the future because my goal is to make a NoSql database.
 I do the instant selection process using the IQueryable interface.